Utilities¶

 Refers to the drop length distance from the tap port to the end of the drop (demark, converter, TV, etc.).

-Coupler ID
+Coupler ID¶

-Refers to the COUPLER ID value from the COUPLER specs for the drop splitter.
+Refers to the COUPLER ID

 Coupler Required

-A COUPLER ID is required.
+is required.
 If you do not want your design to include the loss and the drops created by a drop splitter, then you must define a fake zero loss coupler in your spec files and input that coupler ID here.

-Refers to the CABLE ID value from the CABLE specs for the drop cable type.
+specs for the drop cable type.

-Refers to the SYSTEM LEVELS value from the PARAMETERS specs for the minimum level required at the end of the drop.
+specs for the minimum level required at the end of the drop.

 Represents the number of drop ports required.